Vasco0x4/ShadeLoader/README.md

 in main file you need to configure 2 think
 - shellcode URL | line 49
 - XOR key use same key for encryption !!! | line 59

+*The `encrypt.py` file is included in the project.
+You can use it to encrypt your shellcode before uploading it.*

 ### demo / exemple